 Easy Read Information

-Ophthalmic Imaging is a highly specialised field of Ophthalmology.
-It provides diagnostic procedures to aid clinicians in both the diagnosis and management of a wide variety of eye conditions.
+Ophthalmic imaging is a highly specialised field of ophthalmology.
+It helps doctors to diagnose and manage a wide variety of eye conditions.

 This is a rapidly developing area, with new instruments and techniques allowing us to better understand eye diseases and their treatments.
 This means that we offer the best possible patient experience and minimise the time patients spend in the department.

 All ophthalmic imaging procedures are performed as outpatient appointments.

 We offer our patients the very latest technologies in ophthalmic imaging including;

 This isn’t as scary as it perhaps sounds.
 The ‘fundus’ is another word for the retina, and so it simply means to capture colour images of the retina.
 You may have experienced this type of imaging at your own opticians, but the cameras we use allow a far wider range of specialised images including 3D imaging, ultra wide field fundus photography and fundus autofluorescence, a technique using various differing wavelengths of light.

 The aim of an angiography at St Paul’s is to show the blood circulation within the eye.
 It involves the injection of a contrast media (a dye) into the patient’s arm, from where it passes through all blood vessels in the body, reaching the eye within about 15 seconds.
 A series of very detailed photographs are taken of the eye usually over a period of 10 minutes.
 These images will help our doctors diagnose and treat various conditions that affect the back or front of the eye.
 Once the procedure is completed your doctor at St Paul’s will review the images and talk to you about the findings and any treatment plan.